Lab

 What is your group's average experimental value for "g" based on all 5 trials?

-Using your average experimental value for "g", calculate a percent error against the accepted value, -9.8 m/sec
+Using your average experimental value for "g", calculate a percent error against the accepted value for the acceleration due to gravity at sea level, -9.81 m/sec

 2